hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

     ([`P2P_ADDR`](./../configure/peer-configuration.md#p2p_addr)) in your
     `/configs/peer/config.json`.

-5. After you finished editing the configuration file, deploy Iroha by running
+5. After you have finished editing the configuration file, deploy Iroha by running

     ```bash